lsprowl/logic-problems/answers/twenty-five_horses_answer.md

 fastest horse is horse A.

 Race 7: Race the horses bolded and italicized in the table below (BCFGK) to determine the 2nd and 3rd fastest horses.
+The 2nd fastest horse will be either horse B or F and the 3rd fastest could be any of the remaining four horses.

 |     |   1   |   2   |   3   | 4 | 5 |
 |:---:|:-----:|:-----:|:-----:|:-:|:-:|